Welcome to the Klondike Snowmobile Association!

-The Klondike Snowmobile Association is a volunteer, non-profit organization formed in 1981 and incorporated in 1984 to represent snowmobilers in the Yukon Territory of Canada.
-Our mission is to “protect, develop and enhance the sport and recreation of snowmobiling in the Yukon.”
-For more information about the K.S.A. and what we do, please see the About Us section.
+The Klondike Snowmobile Association is a volunteer operated non-profit organization formed in 1981 to represent snowmobilers in the Yukon Territory of Canada.
+Our mission is to “protect, develop and enhance the sport and recreation of snowmobiling and snowmobiling related activities in the Yukon.”
+To learn more about the K.S.A. and what we do please visit our About Us page.

-Visitor to the Yukon?
-Check out our Visitors page!
+Visiting the Yukon: Check out our Visitors page!

-- Join your local club… they work hard for you.
+- Join your local snowmobile club… They work hard for you.

 - Leave Tracks not Trash… If you had room to bring it in, you have room to bring it out.

-- Protect Wildlife… Animals are more vulnerable during winter, please keep some distance and respect their habitat.
+- Respect the Wildlife… Animals are vulnerable during winter, keep some distance and respect their habitat.

-- Trail Groomers always have the right-of-way… Our grooming machines are large and can be difficult to maneuver, sometimes needing the full width of the trail.
-Our groomers are all volunteer operated and may be out at any hour.
+- Trail Groomers have the right-of-way… Trail grooming machines are large, slow, volunteer operated, and may be out at any hour.
 Expect the unexpected.

 © Klondike Snowmobile Association.